 Research has shown that maintaining blood glucose levels within the target range can prevent or delay the long-term complications of diabetes such as heart attack, stroke, blindness, kidney failure, nerve disease, and amputations of the foot or leg.

-When insulin is no longer made, it must be obtained from another source–insulin shots or an insulin pump.
+When hormone is no longer made, it must be obtained from another source–hormone shots or an hormone pump.

-All people with type 1 diabetes must take insulin.
+All people with type 1 diabetes must take external hormone.

-People with type 2 diabetes use diet and exercise, and oral medications, and/or insulin to manage their disease.
+People with type 2 diabetes use diet and exercise, and oral medications, and/or hormone to manage their disease.

-Neither insulin nor other medications, however, are cures for diabetes: they only help control the disease.
+Neither hormone nor other medications, however, are cures for diabetes: they only help control the disease.

 Disclaimer: All content and media on the Your Health Website is created and published online for informational purposes only.
 It is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.
 Always seek the guidance of your doctor or other qualified health professional with any questions you may have regarding your health or a medical condition.
 Never disregard the advice of a medical professional, or delay in seeking it because of something you have read on this Website.